 - Jessie Bates stats in 2021: 88 tackles, 3 TFL, 1 INT, 4 PD, 1 FR

 It’s true.
 Bates is coming off a down season with Pro Football Focus giving him a 53.4 coverage grade across 633 snaps.
 But the physically imposing defender made up for his pitfalls by being a solid all-around player.
 In his four seasons as a starter, he’s averaged out to a coverage grade of 72.3, which is far more respectable.
 Not to mention, Bates is among the hardest-hitting safeties around, has a high football IQ and is a team captain with the Bengals.
 He helped them reach the Super Bowl.

 He’d be a great addition to just about every roster out there.
 It’s possible a trade offering a future second-round pick plus a mid-round selection could bring Bates to Washington.

 Jacksonville Jaguars jump on Jessie Bates

 The Jacksonville Jaguars weren’t shy about spending money to improve their roster on both sides of the ball this offseason.
 As Doug Pederson takes over a team that’s earned the top pick in each of the past two drafts, there’s an expectation for the team to see immediate results.

 They didn’t do much of anything right in Duval last season, and while we’ve seen roster improvements since, the secondary still needs some work.
-Trading for Bates may cost their second-round pick next year while having to sign him to an extension, but it’s a price the Jaguars shouldn’t be afraid to pay.
+Trading for Bates may cost their second-round pick next year while having to sign him to an extension once the year concludes, but it’s a price the Jaguars shouldn’t be afraid to pay.